LarsFle/SquirrelGame/README.md

 ### Orientation
 to help with orientation, the following methods allow to get infos about your surroundings:
   - this.getView() ->  returns an array with all pixels a radius around you (best to check it out by debugging, hard to explain)
+  - getViewDistance() -> returns the viewDistance set in the Worldcontroller
   - this.getX() -> get your x position in the world
   - this.getY() -> get your y position in the world
 ### General
 to help with decisionmaking, the following supportive methods exist:
   - getEnergy() -> returns your current Energy
   - getDirection() -> returns your currently planned direction
   - getAction() -> returns your currently planned action
   - getNuts() -> returns your current amount of nuts carried
   - getName() -> returns your name